 - To receive your personal data provided to us in a structured, commonly used and machine-readable format and have the right to transmit that personal data to another controller.

 To exercise these rights, you should make a written request at [email protected].
-We will send you a confirmation within 5 days and do our very best to deal with the issue within 30 days.
+We will identify and do our very best to deal with the issue within 30 days.
 If the issue is difficult or requires a lot of work it may take longer, but we will keep you updated.
 In order to ensure data protection and properly exercise your rights, Euroapotheca has the right to ask you to provide proof of your identity.

 Also, you have the right to complain if you do not feel that we are living up to our responsibilities when it comes to your data.
 We have appointed the data protection officer (the “DPO”), who takes your complaint very seriously.
 You can contact our DPO on this e-mail [email protected].
 However, you always have the right to complain to the authorities as well, but because we take privacy matters very seriously, we would really appreciate it, if you would talk to us first.
 The authority having the right to look at us, is the Lithuanian State Data Protection Inspectorate, address L. Sapiegos str.
 17, 10312 Vilnius, Lithuania, e-mail [email protected], website https://vdai.lrv.lt/.